mlcourses/lab-1-blog-post-group1_cs281/post.md

 ## Conclusion

 Lab 1 gave us an introduction to hardware components and digital circuits.
-We started of by familiarizing ourself with the breadboard and discovering connections with GND and +5V/
+We started of by familiarizing ourself with the breadboard and discovering connections between GND and +5V.
+We built a digital circuit, learning how to properly operate with LEDs and observing the effects of the function generator.
+We experimented with Logic Gates and ICs demonstrating inversion and the AND gate using logic indicators.
+Lastly we utilized Arduino to specify the circuit behavior and learned about the code behind it.